 In climbing, there is a common belief that “climbing is the best training for climbing,” something used by some to make excuses for not training outside of climbing.
-Personally, I disagree with this view.
+Personally, I have issues with this view.
+The importance of strength training for climbers should not be underestimated.

 When we are talking of the specific skills needed in climbing, how and where to step, climbing techniques and mental skills, there is no substitute for the activity of climbing itself.
 However, in order to build up the necessary strength levels required in climbing, such as improving grip strength, upper body strength and endurance, climbing alone will produce very limited improvements.